Our goal is for our company blog Illuminate Health to be the premier online resource for research-based health information.

 Content Continually Refreshed

-We aim to revise all content published previously to ensure it's still up-to-date and medically accurate.
+We aim to revise all content published on Illuminate Health to ensure it's still up-to-date and medically accurate.
 If any new information or research emerges about a topic we reviewed, we will update the article with the relevant new information.

 Our editorial process involves reviewing all articles which were published a year or more in the past, and updating them to reflect any new information.